 Stimulus deprivation amblyopia

 This is the rarest type of amblyopia.
 One eye becomes weaker as it is unable to see.
 Both can be affected at times.

-- a corneal ulcer, a scar, or another eye illness could be to blame.
+- A corneal ulcer, a scar, or an eye illness could be to blame.

 - ptosis, or droopy eyelids, a congenital cataract in which a baby is born with clouding of the lens

 - injury to the eye

 The following factors have been linked to an increased incidence of the lazy eye:

 - small birth size,

 - and a family history of lazy eye is all

 Lazy eyes, if left untreated, can result in permanent visual loss.